FarronF/limerick-council-meetings/meetings/2014/11/24-Full Meeting of Limerick City and County Council/Minutes of Special Meeting of Limerick City and County Council - 30 September 2014.md

 proposed an amendment to the original Motion and proposed a reduction of 15%

-over 5 years at a rate of 3% per annum to be reviewed annually.--- 4
+over 5 years at a rate of 3% per annum to be reviewed annually.
+---
+4

 The Chief Executive advised that, in its current state, the amended Motion